 Features:

 Some people on The Gear Page wanted a black version with gold graphics like the original, so we made a batch in late summer 2011.
-We may have some of these available as an option.
+We have the black/gold available as an option.

 Elton's Saturday Night AnalogMike's 59 reissue Les Paul into Astrotone into ARDX20 delay into a Deluxe Reverb reissue.
 Fuzz is up about 3:00 and tone about 12:00.